MinecraftForge/Documentation/docs/blockstates/forgeBlockstates.md

 The comments already explain the details on the separate parts, but here's how it works overall: The block definition in code has two Properties.
 One boolean property named "mossy" and one integer property named "pillarCount".
 Notice here that the string used in the json is **lowercase**, however.
 It has to be lowercase or it wont be found.

-Instead of defining "this combination of properties gives model X" we say "this value for this property has THAT impact on the model".
+Instead of defining "this combination of properties gives model X" we say "**this** value for this property has **that** impact on the model".
 In this example it's quite straight forward:

 * If mossy is true, the pressure plate uses the mossy cobblestone texture
 * If pillarCount is 1 it will add one wall with connection facing north.
 The default texture for the wall is oak-planks.